cncf/wg-ci/README.md

 ## Meeting Minutes

-Minutes from the meeting may be found here: https://docs.google.com/document/d/1GJO5lyIC2FX7iB7fASxdaVp3xYYyix0W5sIanHUxjNg/edit
+Minutes from the meeting may be found [here] https://docs.google.com/document/d/1GJO5lyIC2FX7iB7fASxdaVp3xYYyix0W5sIanHUxjNg/edit

-Recordings of the meetings may be found here: https://www.youtube.com/channel/UCvqbFHwN-nwalWPjPUKpvTA
+Recordings of the meetings may be found [here] https://www.youtube.com/channel/UCvqbFHwN-nwalWPjPUKpvTA